• About

 Struggling to figure out what to wear in Switzerland in winter?
 After living two winters in Switzerland I’ve got the essential covered and these are things I definitely can’t live without!
 So, whether you are heading to Switzerland on vacation, or living in Europe, these 10 essentials for winter will make sure you are as cosy as can be!

-If there is one thing you invest in this winter it’s this Aritzia cashmere-wool coat!
+If there is one thing you should invest in this winter it’s this Aritzia cashmere-wool coat!

 This post contains affiliate links, which means I’ll receive a commission if you purchase through my link, at no extra cost to you.